xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 4. The ability to enable or disable the mint
 5. An admin model: restricting using these functions to an assigned admin account

-*We don't add a start time in this tutorial for the sake of brevity since it's very similar to adding an end time.
+*We add the start time in part 4 to keep this section brief.

 ### Adding the new configuration options